Semiclassical expansion for exactly solvable differential operators: Introduction

 uniformly on compacts subsets $K\subset \Omega$, where for $ j \ge 1$, $C_j$ are analytic in $\Omega$. \end{THEO} (The definition of the above asymptotic expansion can be found in e.g. (7.03), p.16 of \cite{Olv74}).

-In the present article we attempt to extend the existing results of the exact WKB-analysis to the case of exactly solvable operators.
-In particular, we establish the Borel summability of the WKB-solutions of the operator $\MM$ in the regions bounded by the Stokes curves (see exact statements below).
-Notice that the description of the global geometry of Stokes curves is a challenging open problem for very many types of operators.
+Notice that the expansion given in Theorem \ref{th1:BM} implies that the polynomial eigenfunctions can be obtained of a dominant WKB-solution of the differential equation $\MM (v(z,\eta))=\eta^M{v(z,\eta)}$, ($\eta$ a large spectral parameter), multiplied by appropriate exponential small terms which can be defined from the whole set of WKB-solutions, see \cite[Lem.7 \& Lem.9]{BoMo22}.
+Motivated by this fact, in the present article we attempt to extend the existing results of the exact WKB-analysis to the case of exactly solvable operators.
+In particular, we establish the Borel summability of the WKB-solutions of the differential equation $\MM (v(z,\eta))=\eta^M{v(z,\eta)}$, when $\eta>0$ is a large spectral parameter, in the regions bounded by the Stokes curves (see exact statements below).
+The description of the global geometry of Stokes curves is a challenging open problem for very many types of operators.
 In this direction, we give the full description of the Stokes curves in case of $\rho_3$ having simple roots.
 Typically the study of the WKB-solutions of higher order differential operators is carried out by using factorization in lower order operators \cite{AokiKawTak94,AKT95,AKKT04,KKT10,ka11}.
 In what follows, we provide an example of an exactly solvable operator not admitting such a factorization.
 Finally, it is well-known that, in general, the WKB-series diverges in the usual sense.
 However, as we show below, in the case of the Euler-Cauchy differential operators, their WKB-series converges.